Revisiting Liu and Katz (2006) and Zigunov and Charonko (2024b): on the Equivalence of the Omnidirectional Integration and the Pressure Poisson Equation: Validation and Demonstration

 In addition, one may notice that the error represented by the green box~(III) is higher than that of the red box~(I), despite that regularization with error-free Neumann boundary is utilized.
 This suggests that a more careful approach is necessary, as when the contribution from the error on the boundary is absent, the total error in reconstructed pressure should be lower, especially for a small domain~\citep{pan2016error,pryce2024simple}.

 The approach proposed in test~IV is effective as shown in the orange box (IV) in Fig.~\ref{fig: taylor vortex}(f).
-The practice suggested by Note~\ref{note: div therom} grants the global and local compatibility between $\tilde{f}_c$ and error-free $g_n$, while the reconstructed pressure field exactly satisfies the accurate Neumann conditions $g_n$.
-The superior performance can also be seen in Fig.~\ref{fig: taylor vortex}(e\&j), while the pattern of the error is similar to that in the test~I (see Fig.~\ref{fig: taylor vortex}(b\&g).
-The statistics of the reconstruction error show the expected error for test IV is lower than that for test I and test IV enjoys significantly lower variance (see Table~\ref{tab: mean and std 4 tests}).
-This recovered our intuition that proper use of accurate data can improve the accuracy and precision of the estimation.
+The practice suggested by Note~\ref{note: div therom} grants the compatibility between $\tilde{f}_c$ and error-free $g_n$, while the reconstructed pressure field exactly satisfies the accurate Neumann conditions $g_n$.
+The improved performance of this technique can also be seen in Fig.~\ref{fig: taylor vortex}(e\&j), where the pattern of the error is similar to that in the test~I (see Fig.~\ref{fig: taylor vortex}(b\&g).
+The statistics of the reconstruction error show the expected error for test IV is lower than that for test I and test IV exhibits significantly lower variance (see Table~\ref{tab: mean and std 4 tests}).
+This recovers the intuition that proper use of accurate data can improve the accuracy and precision of the reconstruction.